New England: Algonquian

-The earliest known inhabitants of New England were American Indians who spoke a variety of the Eastern Algonquian languages.
+The communities inhabiting the territory in the period of European colonization spoke a variety of the Eastern Algonquian languages.
 Prominent tribes included the Abenakis, Mi'kmaq, Penobscot, Pequots, Mohegans, Narragansetts, Nipmucs, Pocumtucks, and Wampanoags.
 Prior to the arrival of European colonists, the Western Abenakis inhabited what is now New Hampshire, New York, and Vermont, as well as parts of Quebec and western Maine.
 Their principal town was Norridgewock in today's Maine.

 The Penobscots lived along the Penobscot River in Maine.
 The Narragansetts and smaller tribes under their sovereignty lived in Rhode Island, west of Narragansett Bay, including Block Island.
 The Wampanoags occupied southeastern Massachusetts, Rhode Island, and the islands of Martha's Vineyard and Nantucket.
 The Pocumtucks lived in Western Massachusetts, and the Mohegan and Pequot tribes lived in Connecticut.
 The Connecticut River Valley linked numerous tribes culturally, linguistically, and politically.

 As early as 1600 CE, French, Dutch, and English traders began exploring the New World, trading metal, glass, and cloth for local beaver pelts.
+Many Indigenous communities are still present in modern-day New England and remain within traditional territorial boundaries, including the ten federally recognized tribes spread out across the region.

-Colonial period
+European Colonial period

 Soldier and explorer John Smith coined the name "New England" in 1616.

 On April 10, 1606, King James I of England issued a charter for the Virginia Company, which consisted of the London Company and the Plymouth Company.
 These two privately funded ventures were intended to claim land for England, to conduct trade, and to return a profit.
 In 1620, the Pilgrims arrived on the Mayflower and established Plymouth Colony in Massachusetts, beginning the history of permanent European colonization in New England.

 In 1616, English explorer John Smith named the region "New England".
 The name was officially sanctioned on November 3, 1620, when the charter of the Virginia Company of Plymouth was replaced by a royal charter for the Plymouth Council for New England, a joint-stock company established to colonize and govern the region.
 The Pilgrims wrote and signed the Mayflower Compact before leaving the ship, and it became their first governing document.
 The Massachusetts Bay Colony came to dominate the area and was established by royal charter in 1629 with its major town and port of Boston established in 1630.

-Massachusetts Puritans began to establish themselves in Connecticut as early as 1633.
+Massachusetts Puritans started to establish themselves in Connecticut as early as 1633.
 Roger Williams was banished from Massachusetts for theological reasons; he led a group south where they founded Providence Plantations, which grew into the Colony of Rhode Island and Providence Plantations in 1636.
 At this time, Vermont was uncolonized, and the territories of New Hampshire and Maine were claimed and governed by Massachusetts.
 As the region grew, it received many immigrants from Europe due to its religious tolerance and economy.